dashpay/docs/governance/understanding.rst

 between the network and those working for the network in supporting roles.

-Voting on proposals is updated in real time every 2.5 minutes as blocks are mined, so current winning proposals and the total allocation of the available budget are always open and visible to everyone. `Dash Nexus
+Voting on proposals is updated in real time via P2P messages, so current winning proposals and the total allocation of the available budget are always open and visible to everyone. `Dash Nexus
 <https://dashnexus.org>`__ is a popular site used for this purpose.

 .. figure:: img/governance-dashnexus.png